 Mechush (slight discomfort) or Boh’ree (healthy)

-If one must chew a tablet or take a liquid medication for minor discomfort, he may do so if it appears on the approved medication list; it should preferably be kitniyos-free.
+If one must chew a tablet or take a liquid medication for minor discomfort, he may do so if it appears on the approved medication list or if someone knowledgeable in Kashrus can ascertain this by reviewing the ingredients.
+It should preferably be kitniyos-free.
 Halachically, it may be permissible to ingest a medication even if it contains kitniyos when the kitniyos are botel b’rov, since shishim is not required (see Mishnah Brura 453:9).

 It should be noted that the medication list primarily addresses the “chometz-free” status, and for certain medications it does not address the issue of kitniyos (since kitniyos is permissible for a choleh and/or is batel b’rov).